-A large Christian population in Delhi ensures Christmas is celebrated well (despite attempts of certain political groups to sabotage it).
-However, growing up it wasn’t a big deal for my family.
-When my brother and I were little, we would have a small tree decorated with cotton wool, and perhaps a gift each, purportedly from Santa.
-That practice stopped as soon as we were about 10 years old.
+A large Christian population in Delhi ensures Christmas is celebrated well.
+However, when I was growing up, it wasn’t a big deal for my family.
+At most, we would have a small tree decorated with cotton wool, and perhaps a gift each for my brother and I, purportedly from Santa.
+That practice stopped as soon as we were around 10 years old.
 Christmas became just another day to curl up in bed with a book, enjoying the holiday.

 Family breakfast on Christmas day

-Christmas became a huge deal again, after my marriage into a family that takes it very seriously.
-I’ve been enjoying the celebrations for the last few years but with a baby, the pleasure in Christmas has grown tenfold.
+Christmas became important again, after my marriage into a family that celebrates it traditionally.
+I’ve been enjoying the celebrations for the last few years but after having a baby, the pleasure in Christmas has grown tenfold.
 For our family, it’s more a cultural than a religious celebration, so we don’t attend mass.
 Here’s a glimpse at all the traditions we observe in the Chawla household.

 Decorating the Christmas tree